Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 What can federated learning do for you that local training on one device cannot?
 When local datasets are small and the data is IID, FL clearly has an edge, and indeed, real-world applications of federated learning \cite{yang18gboardquery, hard18gboard, chen19oov} benefit from training a single model across devices.
 On the other hand, given pathologically non-IID distributions (e.g. $\Ploc_i(y \gvn x)$ directly disagree across clients), local models will do much better.
 Thus, a natural theoretical question is to determine under what conditions the shared global model is better than independent per-device models.
 Suppose we train a model $h_k$ for each client $k$, using the sample of size $m_k$ available from that client.
 Can we guarantee that the model $\hFL$ learned via federated learning is at least as accurate as $h_k$ when used for client $k$?
 Can we quantify how much improvement can be expected via federated leaning?
 And can we develop personalization strategies with theoretical guarantees that at least match the performance of both natural baselines ($h_k$ and $\hFL$)?

 Several of these problems relate to previous work on multiple-source adaptation and agnostic federated learning \citep{mansour2009domain,mansour2009domainb,hoffman2018algorithms,Mohri2019}.
 The hardness of these questions depends on how the data is distributed among parties.
 For example, if data is vertically partitioned, each party maintaining private records of different feature sets about common entities, these problems may require addressing record linkage \cite{christen12} within the federated learning task.
 Independently of the eventual technical levy of carrying out record linkage privately \cite{schnell11}, the task itself happens to be substantially noise prone in the real world \cite{sEP} and only sparse results have addressed its impact on training models \cite{Hardy2017-da}.
+Techniques for robustness and privacy can make local models relatively stronger, particularly for non-typical clients \citep{yu2020salvaging}.
 Loss factorization tricks can be used in supervised learning to alleviate up to the vertical partition assumption itself, but the practical benefits depend on the distribution of data and the number of parties \cite{pnhcFL}.